EslamAhmed171/Instabug-internship-assessment/README.md

 ## Solution

 As an easy version, calculate how many machines can be built using the current cluster capacity.
-After that, there might be some units of (RAM, CPU, and Disk space) remaining, it is optimal to use these units before paying for new ones, so while you have a capacity in the cluster calculate the remaining units needed to build new machine if you can afford it, otherwise break the loop (constraints are small 1 ≤ NR, NC, ND ≤ 100, so you will loop 100 times in the worst case, binary search can be used instead if the constraints were up to 1e9 or 1e18).
+After that, there might be some units of (RAM, CPU, and Disk space) remaining, it is optimal to use these units before paying for new ones, so while you have a capacity in the cluster calculate the remaining units needed to build new machine if you can afford it then buy it and loop again, otherwise break the loop (constraints are small 1 ≤ NR, NC, ND ≤ 100, so you will loop 100 times in the worst case, binary search can be used instead if the constraints were up to 1e9 or 1e18).
 Finally, if there are still coins remaining with you, calculate how many machines you can afford using the remaining money.

 ```cpp